 - to be a starting point for discussion among interested scholars and teachers around the world, with the goal of updating and revising the list based on this input (in much the same way that West did with the original GSL)

-The chart below gives an indication of the improvement in coverage that the NGSL has over the original when considering each of the words on the list with its associated inflected forms (lemmas):
+The chart below gives an indication of the improvement in coverage that the NGSL 1.0 version has over the original when considering each of the words on the list with its associated inflected forms (lemmas):

 We will be doing our best to make this list available in as many useable formats as possible, including providing definitions for all words in easy English and uploading the NGSL to free online learning tools such as Quizlet.
 Please look around the site and leave comments for us to help improve both the site as well as the list itself.